Sultenhest/sk_prog/README.md

 # install dependencies
 $ npm install

-# serve with hot reload at localhost:3000
+# serve with hot reload at localhost:3000 using nuxt
 $ npm run dev

+# serve with hot reload at localhost:3000 using express.js
+$ npm run express

 # build for production and launch server
 $ npm run build